Mexico takes steps to weaken Slim's hold on telecoms

 The shares, down more than 10 percent on the year some months ago, were down only 0.47 percent year-to-date on Friday. ($1 = 12.9693 Mexican pesos)

-(Reporting by Elinor Comlay and Dave Graham; Editing by Dave Graham and Leslie Gevirtz)
+(Reporting by Elinor Comlay and Dave Graham; Editing by Dave Graham, Leslie Gevirtz and Ken Wills)